When you burp, it is common practice in most societies for you to say excuse me. There are only a few slight variations of this throughout the world.

 Apologizing after burping is a way of taking responsibility for your actions.
-Psychologists have shown that little boys are not always taught to says sorry when their actions hurt others.
+Psychologists have shown that little boys are not always taught to say sorry when their actions hurt others.
 Little girls are.
 A study in 2010 showed that men don’t always realize when their actions hurt others, which is another reason why they may be less likely to apologize.

 We are all responsible for the type of relationships that we have with other people.
 Each individual in a relationship can often do things unconsciously, that impact the way they are viewed by the other person.
 Small actions can make someone feel hurt but they may not say anything.

 This principle remains true for both intimate relationships and casual or work connections.
-If you constantly do things that cause others in your work environment to feel like you don’t respect them as much as you should, they will not put forward the effort that they should to treat you in a good way.
+If you constantly do things that cause others in your work environment to feel like you don’t respect them as much as you should, they will not put forward the effort that they should treat you in a good way.